IRL-CT/badrobotsIRL/README.md

 # BADRobotsIRL

-Recognizing robot failure by analyzing human reactions and behaviors toward in-person robot failures.

-Our study investigates human responses to successive conversational errors made by robots.
-We explore how these responses change over time generally and across different individuals.
+Our study investigates human responses to successive conversational errors made by robots and how these responses change over time generally and across different individuals.
 We conducted a user study involving 26 participants, where we examine the behavioral and emotional shifts that occur when users interact with a robot named HelperBot that was wizarded to make successive conversational errors.
 The robot failure (not understanding the participant's order) was verbalized as "Sorry, I do not understand" and occurred at least 3 times per interaction.

 We develop machine learning models to classify robot failure (binary classification) and successive robot failure (multiclass classification) using features extracted from facial expressions (OpenFace), body pose (OpenPose), audio (openSMILE eGeMAPSv02), and text embeddings (CLIP).
 All features are linearly interpolated to a unified 100fps frame rate before training.
 We explore a range of model architectures, feature sets, modality combinations, fusion strategies, and data splitting approaches to detect successive robot error for a single user or across multiple participants.